-- with 33 illustrations (2 animated)

 When I reached Joseph Raffael's painting of a Pomo Indian, my confusion stopped, and I left my overloaded, busy, noisy, stressful world and entered the world of the painting.

 It is a nighttime portrait -- a dark, almost black-and-white work with a face suggested by myriad reflections, rather than by the usual sense of outline and mass.
-As I entered the painting, I slowly became aware that I was seeing a face, insofar as it could be seen, by reflection from an unseen fire below and unseen stars above.
+As I entered the painting, I slowly became aware that I was seeing a face, insofar as it could be seen, by reflection from an unseen fire below and unseen stars above, and perhaps the light (from the upper left) from the sliver of a moon.
 To see the face at all is to intuit that it is the face of a man alone, under the stars, in the desert, over a dying fire.

 The Pomo's face seemed to come to rest amid thousands of splinters of light and darkness, in a symphony of sadness.
 It told of loss, defeat, rejection, of a way of life torn off, crumpled up, thrown into the fire, and burning in its last ashes.
 It told of the frail thread that held the sure skills of the warrior, alone in the vast Southwestern desert night, to his uselessness in a world that had changed, a world that did not need his knowledge, a world that considered him at best irrelevant.